-The information recorded about you shall only be used as described under the purpose of the study and as described in this information sheet.
+The information recorded about the patient shall only be used as described under the purpose of the study and as described in this information sheet.

 All information will be processed without names and social security numbers or any other directly identifying details.
-A code links you to your information through a name list.
+A code links the patient to the patient's information through a name list.
 This means that the information is de-identified.
-The list that can connect your name to the code will only be kept at the hospital you are admitted to, and only study personnel at the hospital will have access to this list.
+The list that can connect the patient's name to the code will only be kept at the hospital the patient is admitted to, and only study personnel at the hospital will have access to this list.

-The information collected about you in the study will be used within the study until the study concludes on December 31, 2025.
+The information collected about the patient in the study will be used within the study until the study concludes on December 31, 2025.
 For documentation purposes, the information will be retained for a minimum of 10 years after the project ends and will then be anonymized.

-Publishing of results is a necessary part of the research process and is done on aggregated data, making it highly unlikely that you will be identifiable.
+Publishing of results is a necessary part of the research process and is done on aggregated data, making it highly unlikely that the patient will be identifiable.
 We must inform you that we cannot rule out the possibility of it occurring.